amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 </details>

+As it is arranged for the Patroni service to run with the root user in this document, there is no need to change ownerships for this file.

 #### 8. Install etcd (Every Node)

 Latest version of etcd can be installed through its own website, and they strongly recommend